 Students with a significant financial or medical hardship that has occurred after they signed their year long housing contract may be eligible for a contract release, provided they meet certain criteria.
 Students who feel they have a reason to be released may do the following:

-Step 2: At this appointment, the student will discuss their reason for a contract release request, be provided with a Request for Contract Release form, and learn how the entire process works.
+Step 2: At this appointment, the student will discuss his/her reason for a contract release request, be provided with a Request for Contract Release form, and learn how the entire process works.
 This meeting’s purpose is to discuss the contract release request process, criteria for eligibility, and necessary documentation.
 No decisions regarding a student’s request will be made at this meeting.

 Students who are approved for a contract release will be emailed confirming they have been released and any instructions on how and when to move out depending on the date of the release and the academic calendar.

 If a student does not meet the criteria for a contract release, they will be held financially responsible for all housing and dining charges for the entire academic year.
 Checking out of your room, commuting, or moving to an off-campus residence (including Campus Town) does not qualify as being released from the housing contract, and does not make you eligible for a housing or board refund.
-All students must be approved to be released from their contract by the housing office.
+All students must be approved to be released from their contract by the Housing office.